ttytm/logseq-allday-theme/README.md

 # All Day Theme for logseq

-Concentrating on providing the best workflow experiences: High readability and a look that won't exhaust the eyes. <br /> The theme tries to accomplish this through styling decisions in typography, colors and spacing.
+Concentrating on providing the best workflow experiences, high readability and minimal eye strain.

-It provides an initially good overview of the note content section, without  the need for additional manual line-breaks.
+The theme tries to accomplish this through styling decisions in typography, colors and spacing.<br /> It gives an initially good overview of the note content section and reduces the need for manual line-breaks.

 ## Preview